 The NEPSplorer facilitates an interactive and quick full text search through all instruments of released NEPS surveys, with the exception of competence tests.
 The tool is particularly suitable for getting a first idea of the availability of constructs, items, and variables in the datasets.
-It is currently based on keyword search with several filtering options, but a hierarchical construct search will be added soon.
+It is based on both keyword search with several filtering options and hierarchical construct search.
 The NEPSplorer offers some helpful functions such as displaying univariate statistics, listing relevant metadata, and enabling registered users to create their own personal watch list of interesting items.
-As a web application-a mobile version aligned for smartphone usage is also available-the NEPSplorer relies on the most up-to-date information; any correction in the metadata is thus instantly visible.
+As a web application - a mobile version aligned for smartphone usage is also available - the NEPSplorer relies on the most up-to-date information; any correction in the metadata is thus instantly visible.
 Start the tool here: